0xgiovatrc/annoyingCounter/README.md

-# Annoying Counter Game
+# Annoying Counter

-Welcome to the *Annoying Counter Game*!
-Embrace the challenge of simplicity and test your quick clicking skills.
-The game is designed to be both frustrating and entertaining—can you conquer the *Annoying Counter*?
+Welcome to the *Annoying Counter* Game!
+Embrace the challenge of simplicity and test your quick-clicking skills.

 <a href="https://0xgiovatrc.github.io/annoyingCounter/"><img src="assets/img/demo-annoyingCounter.png"></a>